 Foster Homes for Dogs and Cats (open to all ages)

 Young people and their families are needed to provide temporary loving homes to Furkids program dogs and cats.
 Furkids provides all the medical care, food, and marketing to facilitate an adoption.
 The foster home experience is great for children of all ages – as it teaches sharing in responsibility and encourages kindness and a nurturing spirit towards homeless animals in need.
 This opportunity also increases an animal’s chances to be placed into a lifelong, loving home.
 Furkids will match the most appropriate foster animal for your family, whether it be a litter of kittens, a dog that needs lots of interaction, a laid back quiet cat, an older dog, etc. The timeframe for fostering varies according to availability and can be as short as one week to several weeks.

 Santa Photo Helpers and Gift Wrappers (Seasonal) (9-18)

 Young volunteers are needed to help pet owners stage their dogs (and other pets) with Santa for a Christmas keepsake photo.
-This event takes place at select Furkids metro-Atlanta adoption centers.
+This event takes place at select Furkids metro Atlanta adoption centers.
 Helpers are needed the first three weekends of December.
 This is an important fundraiser for Furkids and a great opportunity for groups of young volunteers that enjoy working together.
 Several helpers are needed at once – people to welcome, people to stage pets, people for photographing, and people for assembling the photos – oh, and dads to fill in as Santa!
-We also participate in gift wrapping the during the holiday season at select Barnes & Noble stores around town.
+We also participate in gift wrapping during the holiday season at select Barnes & Noble stores around town.